-30.4 If you are unsatisfied with the way your complaint was processed by us, or Utilities Disputes, you may pursue the matter further by contracting the Disputes Tribunal or the court.
+29.4 If you are unsatisfied with the way your complaint was processed by us, or Utilities Disputes, you may pursue the matter further by contracting the Disputes Tribunal or the court.

-31LIABILITY
+30 LIABILITY

-31.1 All electricity supplied and services supplied will comply with the Company’s obligations under the Consumer Guarantees Act 1993.
+30.1 All services supplied will comply with the Company’s obligations under the Consumer Guarantees Act 1993.

-31.2 Subject to the maximum limits of liability set out below, any liability of either party under this Agreement whether in contract or tort (including negligence) or otherwise, is limited to direct physical loss or damage to property, premises or goods caused by a breach of this Agreement.
+30.2 Subject to the maximum limits of liability set out below, any liability of either party under this Agreement whether in contract or tort (including negligence) or otherwise, is limited to direct physical loss or damage to property, premises or goods caused by a breach of this Agreement.